 Consider how bees see colors to help orient them to the hives.

 The spectrum of colors visible to bees is slightly different from what humans see.
 For example, red is outside the wavelength range for bees so bees see it as black.
 On the opposite end of the range, bees see ultraviolet colors that are invisible to the human eye.

 This chart shows the range of colors visible to honey bees and humans:

 If you’re going to paint your hives, red may not be the best choice for the bees.
 For bees, red is the same as black.

 Check out Bee Culture’s article How Bees See And Why It Matters for more information on this topic.

-If you bought assembles, pre-painted (white) hives, you may not want to do anymore.
-Painting the hives beyond that initial coat becomes a personal decision based on your available budget for both money and time along with your personal tastes.
+If you bought assembled, pre-painted (white) hives, you may not want to do anymore.
+Extra painting is a decision based your budget for both money, time, and personal tastes.

-There’s no need to be limited to solid colors.
+There’s no need to use only solid colors.
 Surfing around the internet you’ll find plenty of interesting designs decorating beehives.
 Feel free to express yourself.